Cisco, Data Analyst

 How I came to STEM

-I’d always had a love for seeing new places as those had been some of the happiest memories from my childhood.
+I have always had a love for seeing new places as those had been some of the happiest memories from my childhood.
 I also had a mother who always told me to go for what I wanted and to dream big, and so when I was 15 and watched ‘Turbulence’ (where an air hostess saved a plane from crashing), I decided that I was going to become a pilot.

 I did my research on what qualifications a pilot should have and India had the strictest criteria which was Physics and Mathematics.
 So I picked those subjects for my GCEs and also took on Further Mathematics.
 I started flying school during the weekends at age 16, whilst doing my GCEs during the week.
 I had my private pilot license by 18 and got A*A*A in my exams.

 My mentor at Sri Lankan airlines suggested that I should go to university and expand my horizons given my results, and that I could always become a commercial pilot later on.
-This led me to the UK and to university which I’d not considered before.
+This led me to the UK and to university which I had not considered before.
 I did Mathematics with Computer Science and followed by an Internship at Intel which led to being head-hunted from Engineering into IT.
 Fast forward 5 years and I am still working in STEM.

 Why I love what I do